georgbuechner/litt/README.md

 If your search term is more than one word, you should add quotations: `litt <index-name> '<term1 term2 ...>'`

 Use `--offset` and `--limit` to show more results.
-(Default shows the top ten results. `--offset 10` shows the first 10 to 20 results. `--limit 50 --offset 10` shows the first 10 to 50 results).
+(Default shows the top ten results. `--offset 10` shows the first 10 to 20 results. `--offset 10 --limit 50` shows the first 10 to 60 results).

 ![offset-limit example](images/offset-limit_example.png)